 - Easy to define a marketing campaign or sales process

 - Easier to scale, when you know who to look for

 “You’re selling the vision and delivering the minimum feature set to visionaries, not everyone.” by Steve Blank

 Before getting your product to the mainstream and becoming the second Facebook you really need to know who are the early adopters within you product range (so-called trendsetters).
 Those are the first users of your product, who are eager to solve their problem despite of the basic functionality of the software you offer.

 If you recognise the early adopters (who and where they really are) it will be easier for you to set up the marketing campaigns to attract more people, learn from them what features they really need and the most important validate your product assumptions.

-Tools for non-developers to build MVP
+What are some great tools for non-developers to build MVP?

 Collect a set of tools that can help you with defining your MVP at each stage.
 It’s based on a lean startup circle.